Use Case

 Tips for Best Results

-• 1.Play Stillwave before boarding — prevention is more effective than treatment
+• 1.Play Stillwave before boarding — before motion starts is better than after

 • 2.Stay on deck and look at the horizon when possible